 We Live in a Broken World

-Whether you think of it as God causing suffering or God allowing suffering to happen, the fact remains that we live in a broken world.
+Whether you think of it as God causing suffering or God allowing suffering, the fact remains that we live in a broken world.
 And terrible, awful things happen to the people God loves.
-One of the hardest things to deal with in times of tragedy is balancing the idea of a God who loves us so much that He sacrificed His Son to save us, with the reality that not everyone gets healed on earth.
+One of the hardest things to deal with in times of tragedy is balancing the idea of a God who loves us so much that he sacrificed his Son to save us with the reality that not everyone gets healed on earth.

-I know all of the correct answers: “He uses our suffering for His glory,” “it’s so that others will come to know God,” “God has a bigger plan,” or the truly horrific, “they’re better off in heaven.”
-None of these answers are enough.
-I think God does work in our suffering, and He does use our suffering, but I don’t think that’s WHY we suffer.
+I know all of the correct answers: “He uses our suffering for his glory,” “it’s so that others will come to know God,” “God has a bigger plan,” or the truly horrific, “they’re better off in heaven.”
+None of these answers seem enough to me.

 Our Suffering Does Not Make God Greater

 Some are healed, some are saved, some are lost, and others are irretrievably broken.
+These facts are both mysterious and inexplicable.
 But I don’t think we break at the hands of God; I think we break in the arms of God.
 He is with us in our suffering; He counts our tears.
-He gives us hope and some days He is the only way we can keep breathing.
+He gives us hope and some days he is the only reason we can keep breathing.

 British poet John Milton wrote a sonnet I have always loved called “On His Blindness.”
 Towards the end he poem he writes: